deanebarker/contentful-webhook-server/README.md

         // Do something here
     }

-the `WebhookBinding` attribute takes a topic by default, with an option second argument for the name.
+The `WebhookBinding` attribute takes a topic by default, with an option second argument for the name.

 Bindings can be stacked.
 The same method will register once for every `WebhookBinding` provided: